crubier/infinistack/README.md

 # Infinistack 🎩✨🐇

 Infinite recursion in JS without stack overflow errors!

-Based on magic (and abuse of exceptions).
+Based on magic, abuse of exceptions and the work of [@razimantv](https://gist.github.com/razimantv/1b33d4a090a5bc9ed94928012b37c3f0).

+If you need this package to make your code work, then my advice would be to rethink your code structure.
+This library works, but is not efficient or safe.
+Instead of using this, unroll you recursion into iterative algorithms, you will thank me later.

 By [@crubier](https://github.com/crubier)